 Planning ahead increases our ability to stay healthy while traveling.

 Planning ahead for extended driving/riding is a great way to be proactive and prevent problems.
+Being prepared with supplies to support good alignment and reduce pain in the care is helpful.
+Taking the time to pack healthy travel snacks and having awareness of self care can make a positive impact on your trip.
+Faithful hydration and bathroom breaks can help prevent urinary infections, and eating healthy food can help us to have more energy and stay regular.
 Taking the time to care for yourself with car exercises and walking breaks can reduce stiffness and potential for blood clots.
-Faithful hydration can help prevent urinary infections, and eating healthy food can help us to have more energy and stay regular.
 The longer the drive, the more difficult it may become to get in and out of the car, and to walk around without increasing pain.

 One item I have had many patients tell me helped them with getting into and out of their car, is the car cane. (affiliate link)

-Help your seniors stay healthy traveling by printing out and educating them with this handout!
+Help your senior clients stay healthy while traveling by educating them with this freebie handout.

 For more patient education, The CDC also has excellent detailed health and travel advice.

 I would love to hear your feedback on senior travel tips!
 Subscribe for a few more printable freebies, and occasional emails on senior health and caregiving: